usmansbk/rooms-backend/README.md

-# Ruby Course
+# Ruby on Rails Course

 If you are not familiar with linters and GitHub Actions, read [root level README](../README.md).

-## Set-up Rubocop GitHub Action
+## Set-up GitHub Actions

+This GitHub Action is going to run [Rubocop](https://docs.rubocop.org/en/stable/) and [Stylelint](https://stylelint.io/) to help you find style issues.

+[Stylelint](https://stylelint.io/) is a linter for your stylesheets that helps you avoid errors and enforce conventions.

-[Rubocop](https://www.rubocop.org/) is a Ruby static code analyzer (a.k.a. linter) and code formatter.
+[Rubocop](https://docs.rubocop.org/en/stable/) is a Ruby static code analyzer (a.k.a. linter) and code formatter.
 It will enforce many of the guidelines outlined in the community [Ruby Style Guide](https://rubystyle.guide/).

-This GitHub Action is going to run [Rubocop](https://docs.rubocop.org/en/stable/) to help you find style issues.

 Please do the following **steps in this order**: